Improvised firearm: Pipe guns

 Pipe guns were first seen in the Philippines during World War II.
 The "paliuntod" is a type of improvised shotgun commonly used by guerrillas and the joint American and Filipino soldiers who remained behind after Douglas MacArthur's withdrawal.
-Made of two pieces of pipe that fit snugly together, the "paliuntod" were simple, single shot guns.
+Made of two pieces of pipe that fit snugly together, the "paliuntod" were simple, single-shot guns.
 These pipe guns are still in use by both criminals and rebels in the Philippines.

 In 1946, pipe guns were patented in the United States by Iliff D. "Rich" Richardson, who fought with the Filipino insurgents during the Japanese occupation.
 Made by "Richardson Industries" as the "Model R5 Philippine Guerrilla Gun", these 12 gauge shotguns sold for $7 at the time.

-Improvised versions are made by using two pipes and an end-cap; they usually fire shotgun shells.
-To fire the gun, the user inserts a shotgun shell into the smaller diameter pipe, places the smaller pipe into the larger diameter pipe, and forcefully slides it back until the shell's primer makes contact with a fixed firing pin located inside the end-cap.
+Improvised versions are made by using two pipes and an endcap; they usually fire shotgun shells.
+To fire the gun, the user inserts a shotgun shell into the smaller diameter pipe, places the smaller pipe into the larger diameter pipe, and forcefully slides it back until the shell's primer makes contact with a fixed firing pin located inside the endcap.
 Other improved versions use improvised detachable magazines.

 A homemade pipe shotgun that shoots .410 shotgun shells.